chulminy/AE_ENVE_GEOE_121/doc/Q1_Feedback_Answer.md

 ## Major changes based on students' feedback
-* Kahoot questions will be posted on a course website a day or two before the class.
 * The first three lab questions will be open a day or two before each lab so that students can solve them in advance.